ethanfancher/ethanfancher.github.io/README.md

 - **Algorithm Implementation:** Integrated a sorting algorithm to dynamically organize data, significantly enhancing the user experience by making information retrieval more intuitive.
 - **Reflection:** This project deepened my understanding of user interface design and the importance of aligning technical solutions with user needs.
 The feedback loop from users and peers was crucial for iterative development, leading to a more refined and user-focused application.

-## Project 3: Binary Search Tree for Bid Data Management
+## Enhancement 3: Binary Search Tree for Bid Data Management

 ### Artifact Description